-A+ Content gives you the opportunity to tell your brand’s story, while also showcasing your products’ key features, answering common customer questions, and ultimately increasing conversions and decreasing returns.
-It’s the natural partner to pay-per click (PPC) advertising.
+A+ Content gives you the opportunity to tell your brand’s story on your product page, while also showcasing your product, answering common customer questions, and ultimately increasing conversions and decreasing returns.
+It’s the natural partner to pay-per-click (PPC) advertising.
 Advertising attracts customers to your listings, while dynamic listings convert them into buyers.

 In the past, Amazon has claimed that sellers who use Amazon EBC (the older version of A+ Content) saw a 5% uptick in conversion rates.
 Amazon A+ Content is also free for Amazon sellers, though your content will have to be moderated by a combination of human and artificially intelligent moderators.

 For example, imagine receiving a small powder blue box wrapped in a white ribbon.
-If you’re a jewelry lover, chances are your heart is already palpitating at the prospect of what’s inside.
+If you’re a jewelry lover, chances are you’re already drooling at the prospect of what’s inside.
 This is the power of an easily recognizable brand and an enduring brand story.

 And what if you don’t create a brand story?
 Customers will create it for you.
-The last thing you want is a customer to refer to your brand as the one with “the missing charger” or “the packaging that smells like mothballs.”
+The last thing you want is a customer to refer to your brand as the one with “the missing charger”.
 You run the risk of being labeled as generic, or worse, utterly forgettable in the eyes of your customers.

-What Type of Story Do You Want Your Brand to Tell?
+What Type of Story Do You Want Your Brand to Tell on Amazon?

 Here are a few ideas.
 Focus on your brand’s:

-- Use of a unique process, innovation or pioneering technology.
+- Use of a unique process, innovation, or pioneering technology.
 Did you invent something that solves an old problem in a new way?
-Focus on that story.

-- Rarity, limited production, special editions or exotic traits.
+- Rarity, limited production, special editions, or exotic traits.
 Sometimes you are lucky enough to have access to sell something no one else has.
-Use that to your advantage.
-For example, what do you think of when you hear the phrase “eleven secret herbs and spices”?

 - Special qualities or properties.
 Are your products handmade?
 Organic?
 Buyers are interested in what makes your brand and products stand out from the crowd.